Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   chat_log:
     count: 10                   # A log file that holds the in-game chat to check for abuse.
 Tells how many files will be kept, default is 10.
     size: 1048576               # Max logfile size, default is 1 MB.
-My 2nd Fancy Server:            # You can have an unlimited amount of server configurations.
+  no_coalition_chat: true       # Do not replicate red and blue chats to the Discord chat replication (default: false) My 2nd Fancy Server:            # You can have an unlimited amount of server configurations.
   ...
 ```